 A seek error is defined as a condition where the drive fails to position the heads to the addressed track provided the correct stepping information has been presented to the 9415-3 WREN.
-There shall be no more than one recoverable seek error in 106 physical seek operations.
+This condition must be determined by the controller by reading headers.
+There shall be no more than one recoverable seek error in 10 physical seek operations.
 Unrecoverable seek errors are classified as failures for MTBF calculations.